ctesta-oneillmsft/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/00/README.md

     ![The Subscriptions option is highlighted.](media/search-subscriptions.png "Subscriptions search")

 3. Select the Azure subscription you will use for your lab environment.
+If you are using an Azure Pass, the sucscription is called "**Azure Pass - Sponsorship**".

     ![The subscription is selected.](media/selected-subscription.png "Subscriptions")